-And, with the warmer weather approaching, we’ve collated a list of the best parks and green spaces in Cambridge to get your daily dose of vitamin D.
+And, with the warmer weather approaching, we’ve collated a list of the best parks and green spaces close to our student accommodation in Cambridge where you can get your daily dose of vitamin D.

 The Backs is an area of beautiful green space running alongside the back of some riverside colleges on the River Cam – hence its name!
 The views of the famous colleges belonging to the University of Cambridge are beautiful from the green.
 Some of the famous colleges you can see include: Trinity College, King’s College and its beautiful chapel, St John’s College and Trinity Hall.

 Don’t forget to take in the Bridge of Sighs and the Mathematical Bridge, famous for its intriguing design—it is constructed entirely out of straight timbers but has an arched shape.
 Springtime is especially beautiful here; you’ll find amazing banks of daffodils and colourful crocuses.

 Speaking of the university, its Botanic Garden is a large site off Trumpington Road in the heart of Cambridge city centre.
 It is one of the most beautiful green spaces in Cambridge.
 Home to over 8000 species of plant from across the world, the garden provides resources and facilities to researchers and lecturers from the university.